-Road transport is specified as the main source in 96% of the AQMAs declared for NO2.
-A further 2.7% of NO2 AQMAs result from road transport mixed with industrial sources, 0.5% from a combination of road transport, industry and domestic sources, 0.2% from industrial sources alone, and the remaining 0.6% from other or unspecified sources.
+Road transport is specified as the main source in 96.6% of the AQMAs declared for NO2.
+A further 1.9% of NO2 AQMAs result from road transport mixed with industrial sources, 0.9% from a combination of road transport, industry and domestic sources, and the remaining 0.6% from other or unspecified sources.

-Road transport is also the main source in the majority (76%) of AQMAs declared for PM10, but with industry and domestic sources accounting for a larger proportion than is the case for NO2.
+Road transport is also the main source in the majority (79%) of AQMAs declared for PM10.
+Road transport together with industry accounts for a further 10%.
+Industry, domestic and other sources account for a larger proportion than is the case for NO2.

-Most of the seven AQMAs declared for SO2 relate to industrial, domestic, or other non-traffic sources.
+Five of the seven AQMAs declared for SO2 relate to industrial sources: the other two are from domestic and 'other' sources.

 The locations of the UK's AQMAs are shown in Figure 2-4.
-Information on the UK's Air Quality Management Areas is published on the Defra LAQM web pages (link above).
+Information on the UK's Air Quality Management Areas is published on the Defra LAQM web pages at https://laqm.defra.gov.uk/action-planning/aqap-supporting-guidance.html.
 Information is provided on each AQMA, together with a map of the area, where available.